nogibjj/Peter_Min_Data_Engineering_Project3/README.md

 ![alt text](summary_statistics.png)

 ## Extra Credit
-If you examine the [latest commit by the actions-user](https://github.com/nogibjj/Peter_Min_Data_Engineering_Project2/commit/e7de39b32bb070d74214b7c3c92f5762dc1d3733) in GitHub, you will see that both the HTML descriptive data analytics file from the `ProfileReport` and the markdown descriptive statistics file are built automatically at each push from the CI/CD pipeline.
+If you examine the [one of the latest commits by myself](https://github.com/nogibjj/Peter_Min_Data_Engineering_Project3/actions/runs/10977799956/job/30480175871) in GitHub, you will see that both the HTML descriptive data analytics file from the `ProfileReport` and the markdown descriptive statistics file are built automatically at each push from the CI/CD pipeline.
 PDF file format is not supported by this package so HTML has to be used here.